MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 ## Default environment

 One default environment is created per tenant and is accessible for all users in that tenant.
 The default environment is created in the region closest to the default region of the Azure Active Directory (Azure AD), part of Microsoft Entra, tenant and is named as follows: **[Azure AD tenant name] (default)**.
 Whenever a new user signs up for Power Apps or Power Automate, they're automatically added to the Maker role of the default environment.
 No users are automatically added to the Environment Admin role of the default environment.

+You can't delete the default environment and you can't manually back up the default environment.
+System backups are done continuously.
+The default environment is limited to 1 TB of storage capacity.
+The default environment has the following capabities:

+- 3 GB Dataverse database capacity
+- 3 GB Dataverse file capacity
+- 1 GB Dataverse log capacity

+The capacity check conducted prior to creating new environments, excludes the default environment's included storage capacity when calculating whether you have sufficient capacity to create a new environment.
+To store more data, you can create a production environment.

 In the default environment, employees of an organization with a Microsoft 365 license can create apps and cloud flows.
 The default environment becomes the first playground studio for these employees to start building their apps and flows.
 Because it isn't possible to remove the environment maker role from the default environment, makers start to build personal productivity apps and flows and share them within their teams for others to benefit.
 Most organizations often rename the default environment to **Personal Productivity**.